openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 ### SGX Enclave

-The SGX enclave should link with `oeenclave.lib` and have the following additional include paths:
+The SGX enclave should link with `oecore.lib` and have the following additional include paths:

 * `new_platforms\include\sgx\enclave`